While I encourage anyone who can to enjoy the benefits of freelancing, it’s also definitely the case that this lifestyle is not for everyone.

 3. Build some savings

-Another great way to go freelance is to commit to that objective in your mind, and then begin to save up some money, that you can rely on when you do go freelance.
+Another great way to go freelance risk-free is to commit to that objective in your mind, and then begin to save up some money, that you can rely on when you do go freelance.

-It’s normally recommended to have enough savings to keep you comfortable financially for at least six months.
+A general recommendation is to have enough savings to keep you comfortable financially for at least six months.

 Remember that freelancers are not paid instantly, and when working with larger clients, it can take three months to get paid for a project.